oasis6212/Meshbot_weather/README.md

 From what I have gathered, they allow up to once a minute for alert checking.
 Your milage may very.

+- FIRST_MESSAGE_DELAY: 3 # Delay in seconds between receiving a request and sending the first message back.
+This is experimental.
+Hoping this may help with dropped 1st part of reply's, by giving the network a few seconds to settle down. feel free to experiment with different values.

 - MESSAGE_DELAY: Delay in seconds between split messages.
 To short of a delay can cause messages to arrive out of order.

 - ALERT_INCLUDE_DESCRIPTION: #Set to false to exclude description from alerts.
 Descriptions will include alot of detail such as every county, town, and area affected.
 You can expect about 4 or 5 messages when description is set to "true" vs a single message when set to false.

+- ENABLE_FULL_ALERT_COMMAND: #set to false to disable the "alert" command.
+Can produce up to 8 messages, may want to disable on a high traffic mesh.

 - ENABLE_7DAY_FORECAST: ENABLE_5DAY_FORECAST: ENABLE_HOURLY_WEATHER: # These calls produce 2 to 4 messages each.
 If you